RAK Ceramics: History

 RAK Ceramics was established in Ras Al Khaimah in 1989 by H.H.
 Sheikh Saud Bin Saqr Al Qasimi, member of the Supreme Council and Ruler of Ras Al Khaimah.

 In 1991 RAK Ceramics first tile plant began operating with an annual output of 1,825,000 square meters of tiles.

 In 1993 RAK Ceramics opened its first sanitaryware plant in Ras Al Khaimah with an annual output of 350,000 pieces of sanitaryware.

 By the year 2000, the company had opened its first overseas plant in Bangladesh.

 From 2000 to 2004, RAK Ceramics invested heavily, expanding the company, and exporting to almost 120 countries by 2004.

 In 2004, RAK Luminous, ability to glow in the dark & RAK Slim, a thickness of just 4.5mm are introduced.

 In 2006, RAK Ceramics opened its 10th UAE tile plant with an annual output of 16,425,000 square meters of tiles.

 In 2007, RAK Ceramics entered into a joint venture with the KLUDI Group and Kludi RAK was established, producing exquisite designer and water saving faucets.

 In 2010, RAK Ceramics becomes the world's largest ceramics manufacturer.
 By 2012, RAK Ceramics had supplied 1 billion square metres of tiles to projects around the world since the company began.

 In 2013, RAK Ceramics Launched Maximus Mega Slab, a super-sized slab.

 In 2021, RAK Ceramics collaborates with international fashion brand ELIE SAAB to launch five luxurious bathroom and surface collections.

 In 2022, RAK Ceramics inks 100% KLUDI acquisition deal, a German showering system manufacturer, which included 49% of the KLUDI RAK Joint Venture which totaled 39 million euros.

 Ownership

-The largest shareholder of RAK Ceramics is now Falcon Investments with a 20.4% stake in the business.
+The largest shareholder of RAK Ceramics is now Falcone Investments with a 20.71% stake in the business.
 Other shareholders include Al Rajhi Partners LLC; the Government of Ras Al Khaimah; etc.